Dr. Brian L. Evans is the Engineering Foundation Professor of Electrical and Computer Engineering at The University of Texas at Austin.

 Prof. Evans was elevated to IEEE Fellow "for contributions to multicarrier communications and image display".
 In multicarrier communications, his group developed the first linear complexity algorithm that allocates resources to optimize bit rates in multiuser OFDM basestations (for cellular and WiMax) and is realizable in fixed-point hardware/software.
 His group also developed the first ADSL equalizer training method that maximizes a measure of bit rate and is realizable in real-time fixed-point software.
 In image display, his group's primary contribution is in the design, analysis, and quality assessment of image halftoning by error diffusion for real-time processing by printer pipelines.

-Prof. Evans has published 250 refereed conference and journal papers, and graduated 27 PhD and 12 MS students.
-He has received four teaching awards from UT Austin: ECE Gordon T. Lepley Memorial Teaching Award in 2008; university-wide Texas Exes Teaching Award in 2011; ECE Best Professor Award from the UT Austin HKN/IEEE Student Chapter in 2012; and Teaching Excellence Award among Second-Year ECE Courses in 2017-2018.
-He has been awarded a best paper award and two top 10% paper awards at international IEEE conferences: image processing, powerline communications, and multimedia signal processing.
+Prof. Evans has published more than 270 refereed conference and journal papers, and graduated 31 PhD and 13 MS students.
+He has received five teaching awards from UT Austin: ECE Gordon T. Lepley Memorial Teaching Award in 2008; university-wide Texas Exes Teaching Award in 2011; ECE Best Professor Award from the UT Austin HKN/IEEE Student Chapter in 2012; ECE Teaching Excellence Award in 2017-2018; and the 2019 Outstanding ECE Professor Award.
+He has been awarded a best paper award and two top 10% paper awards at international IEEE conferences in image processing, powerline communications, and multimedia signal processing.
 He received a 1997 US National Science Foundation CAREER Award.